This was to be an ongoing set of serials, each one focusing on a different career choice for boys and girls. The original idea was developed by writer

 Cast

-Most speaking parts were given out to be uncredited TWA personnel, though it's likely many were simply extras from a casting agency.
-Whether TWA or actors, some of the more prominent folks whose names are known are listed below.
+Most speaking parts were given out to be uncredited TWA personnel, though it's likely some were extras from a casting agency.
+Some of the more prominent TWA folks whose names are known are listed below.

 |